Note on Corona Virus, Flu, and RSV

 This AHG ministry equips girls with a space made specifically for them, with their physical, mental, social, spiritual and emotional needs in mind.
 AHG’s all-girl environment and balanced program provides girls the opportunity to learn who they are and whose they are in Christ.
 Girls can enjoy new experiences, develop their skills and talents, and grow in their faith in a safe environment.

 While this AHG program is sponsored by our church, mentors and girls from all the greater Cumberland Country area are welcome to participate.
-Call the Church Office for more detail – (931) 484-6026.
+Call the Church Office for details – (931) 484-6026.

 While this TRAIL LIFE troop is sponsored by our church, mentors and boys from all the greater Cumberland Country area are welcome to participate.
-Call the Church Office for more detail – (931) 484-6026.
+Call the Church Office for details – (931) 484-6026.

 If we confess our sins, he is faithful and just and will forgive us our sins and